How to Use a Trigger Point Ball Effectively

 How to use a trigger point ball for tired, achy feet

 This one is great for tired feet.
-You can even do it whilst sitting at your desk!
-Take your shoes (and socks if it won’t offend anyone) off and place ball under the arch of the foot.
+You can even do it while sitting at your desk!
+Take your shoes (and socks, if it won’t offend anyone) off and place the ball under the foot’s arch.
 Move around as required.
-Be intentional with your movement and allow a little time to work through the layers and reach tender spots.
+Be intentional with your movement, and allow a little time to work through the layers and reach tender spots.
 You may even like to try scrunching and un-scrunching your toes.

-I like to do this one in a standing position, starting with my heel on the ground and the ball under the “ball” of my foot.
-From there I move side to side and gradually work my way further back on the foot, working through any tender spots.
+I like to do this in a standing position, starting with my heel on the ground and the ball under the “ball” of my foot.
+From there, I move side to side and gradually work my way further back on the foot, working through any tender spots.

-I am paying particular attention to the “balls” of my feet as I’m currently working on releasing the muscles around my bunions.
+I am paying particular attention to the “balls” of my feet as I work on releasing the muscles around my bunions.
 A chiropractor recently told me that I can get rid of them by doing this consistently.
 We will see!

 Check out the little video below, which shows you how to use a trigger point ball under your foot.
-Make you you also subscribe to my YouTube channel, and click on the bell icon if you’d like to be notified when I post more videos like these.
+Make sure you also subscribe to my YouTube channel and click on the bell icon if you’d like to be notified when I post more videos like these.

-[By the way, if you find you have really achy feet at the end of each day, you may also want to consider trying a barefoot style shoe, such as the Cassie shoe from xero shoes.
-They make functional footwear that allow the muscles in your feet to work properly and the thin sole helps to provide feedback from the ground to your feet, to tell your body how to move properly.
-Once you get used to wearing barefoot, minimalist style shoes, your feet shouldn’t be so sore at the end of the day!]
+[By the way, if you have really achy feet at the end of each day, you may also want to try a barefoot style shoe, such as the Cassie shoe from Xero Shoes.
+They make functional footwear that allows the muscles in your feet to work properly, and the thin sole helps to provide feedback from the ground to your feet to tell your body how to move properly.
+Once you get used to wearing barefoot, minimalist-style shoes, your feet shouldn’t be so sore at the end of the day!]

 As I mentioned earlier in the post, I also want to share another incredible mobility training technique with you.
 Not only will you be able to work into your muscles like you do with a trigger point ball, but you’ll also be able to help your joints to move freely.
 Like trigger point therapy, you’ll just use it on “problem” areas of your body.
 It’s a technique called voodoo flossing, and I’ve created a complete guide on how to voodoo floss.